 We don’t like it when companies do this because it makes it much harder to judge the effectiveness of a product, even if the actual ingredients are listed on the label.

 As you can see, there are some clear similarities between these products.
-Both of them use caffeine as the main stimulant, while Amino Energy uses Green Tea Extract for that energy booster.
+Both of them use caffeine as the main stimulant, while Amino Energy uses Green Tea Extract.

 They also both uses forms of Citrulline, which is one of the best pre workout ingredients in our opinion.

 Both products use Beta Alanine too, which is a popular pre workout ingredient.
-We’re personally not fans of this ingredients because of its links to various side effects, however.
+We’re personally not fans of this ingredient.
+But it’s not a terrible inclusion.

 It should also be noted that Platinum Pre does uses its own proprietary blend called the ‘PhytoBlend’.
 It contains things like Beet Juice Powder and White Grape Extract.